 First, structurally embedded social capital did not have a positive influence on exploitative knowledge learning, but had a positive influence on exploratory knowledge learning in HCD service multi-units.
 HCD service interactions and routine cooperation were more likely to lead to frequent distress or collective immediacy rebound phenomena, particularly through formal structural ties.
 After all, different cultural backgrounds can produce a number of differences in relation to learning.

 In terms of structural perspectives, using force to coordinate routines in HCD service multi-units could easily result in an increase in short-term conflicts.
 Therefore, structural embeddedness in HCD service multi-units may not necessarily be conducive to exploitative service knowledge learning in highly interpersonal interactive service routines.
-In contrast, exploratory knowledge learning is particularly focussed on fields of radical innovation and new knowledge.
-Cultural differences can cause a number of difficulties in the exchange of information and knowledge learning, particularly in the coordinated routines of service multi-units that require significant interpersonal interaction.
+In contrast, exploratory knowledge learning is particularly focussed on fields of radical innovation and new knowledge, that is, on the intention to identify and utilize external and novel service knowledge.
+Cultural differences can cause a number of difficulties in the exchange of information and knowledge learning particularly in the coordinated routines of service multi-units that require significant interpersonal interaction.
 Structurally embedded networks and interactions can improve the trust in external information and the acquisition of new service knowledge.
-Therefore, structurally embedded social capital is an essential characteristic of long-term exploratory service learning in HCD service multi-units.
+Therefore, structurally embedded social capital is an essential characteristic of longterm exploratory service learning in HCD service multi-units.